ErnieSpandau/VT-Editor/README.md

 # VT-Editor
-A console application for editing Virtual Terminals
+A console application for editing HJ Virtual Terminals